jnalon/fast-fourier-transform/python/README.md

    4.2. `array_direct_ft`: this is the same functions described above;

-   4.3. `recursive_ft`: this function is a recursive implementation of the FFT but allowing for vectors which length is a composite number.
+   4.3. `recursive_fft`: this function is a recursive implementation of the FFT but allowing for vectors which length is a composite number.
 If it is not, it falls back to the direct definition.
 This uses Python native lists;

-   4.4. `array_recursive_ft`: the same algorithm as the previous function, but implemented with NumPy arrays.
+   4.4. `array_recursive_fft`: the same algorithm as the previous function, but implemented with NumPy arrays;

+   4.5. `vec_recursive_fft`: the same algorithm, but twiddle factors are computed using NumPy vectorization, which is expected to run faster.

-5. `anyfft_list.py`: the same functions `direct_ft` and `recursive_ft` as described above, but in a separated file in case you want to try it with differente Python versions.
+5. `anyfft_list.py`: the same functions `direct_ft` and `recursive_fft` as described above, but in a separated file in case you want to try it with differente Python versions.

-6. `anyfft_array.py`: the same functions `array_direct_ft` and `array_recursive_ft` as above, but in a separated file.
+6. `anyfft_array.py`: the same functions `array_direct_ft`, `array_recursive_fft` and `vec_recursive_fft` as above, but in a separated file.

 ## Running